samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

   articles on the web on this topic.
 While you can use the Bodiless design system with other css-in-js paradigms, this is the one we recommend.

-## 1. Make the editor and typography reusable
+## 1. Typography

-In this step we are going to move the editor and typography tokens definitions from page level to site level.
-In general, the types of editors available on a site should be standardized to provide a consistent user experience.
-There is rarely a need for custom editors on individual pages.
-Similarly, a site's typography should also be consistent.
+In this step we are going to move typography token definitions from page level to a package, to ensure consistency across the site.

-It would be possible to create our design system entirely at site level, for example, in a /src/components directory.
+It would be possible to create our design system entirely at site level, for example, in a `/src/components` directory.
 However, we consider it a best practice to place all code (components and tokens) into a design system package.
 This has several advantages:
 - it is easy to publish this package so the design system can be used by other sites
 - it is easy to reorganize the internal structure of the package without changing imports in site level files.